fastify/fastify/docs/Reply.md

 - `.serialize(payload)` - Serializes the specified payload using the default JSON serializer or using the custom serializer (if one is set) and returns the serialized payload.
 - `.serializer(function)` - Sets a custom serializer for the payload.
 - `.send(payload)` - Sends the payload to the user, could be a plain text, a buffer, JSON, stream, or an Error object.
+- `.sendReplyTyped(code, payload)` - Combines the calls to status and payload together with type checking for TypeScript.
 - `.sent` - A boolean value that you can use if you need to know if `send` has already been called.
 - `.raw` - The [`http.ServerResponse`](https://nodejs.org/dist/latest/docs/api/http.html#http_class_http_serverresponse) from Node core.
 - `.res` *(deprecated, use `.raw` instead)* - The [`http.ServerResponse`](https://nodejs.org/dist/latest/docs/api/http.html#http_class_http_serverresponse) from Node core.